gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    confidentiality MUST NOT be supported.
 Cipher suites and parameters that do not provide ephemeral key-exchange MUST NOT be supported.

+   The Cipher suits negotiated in the Key-Management DTLS Connection SHALL only include those supported by the DTLS Chunk.
+The DTLS Chunk is expected to have an API capability to determine the Cipher Suit Capabilities, see Abstract API in Section 10.1 of
+   {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.

 ### Authentication and Policy Decisions

    DTLS in SCTP MUST be mutually authenticated.
 Authentication is the process of establishing the identity of a user or system and verifying that the identity is valid.
 DTLS only provides proof of possession of a key.
 DTLS in SCTP MUST perform identity authentication.
 It is RECOMMENDED that DTLS in SCTP is used with certificate-based authentication.

    When certificates are used the application using DTLS in SCTP is responsible for certificate policies, certificate chain validation, and identity authentication (HTTPS does for example match the hostname with a subjectAltName of type dNSName).
 The application using DTLS in SCTP defines what the identity is and how it is encoded and the client and server MUST use the same identity format.
 Guidance on server certificate validation can be found in [I-D.ietf-uta-rfc6125bis].
 DTLS in SCTP enables periodic transfer of mutual revocation information (OSCP stapling) every time a new parallel connection is set up.
 All security decisions MUST be based on the peer's authenticated identity, not on its transport layer identity.

 It is possible to authenticate DTLS endpoints based on IP addresses in certificates.
 SCTP associations can use multiple IP addresses per SCTP